oldtownmedia/otm-development-standards/PHP.md

 ### Documentation

-PHP functions should be documented according to [WordPress standards](https://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/#1-functions-and-class-methods) minus since and link.
+PHP functions should be documented according to [WordPress standards](https://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/#1-functions-and-class-methods) minus `since` and `link`.

 From the WordPress documentation section:

->Summary: A brief, one sentence explanation of the purpose of the function spanning a maximum of two lines.
+* *Summary:* A brief, one sentence explanation of the purpose of the function spanning a maximum of two lines.
 Use a period at the end.
->Description: A supplement to the summary, providing a more detailed description.
+* *Description:* A supplement to the summary, providing a more detailed description.
 Use a period at the end.
->@ignore Used when an element is meant only for internal use and should be skipped from parsing.
+* *@ignore* Used when an element is meant only for internal use and should be skipped from parsing.
->@access: Only use for standalone functions if private.
+* *@access:* Only use for standalone functions if private.
 If the function or class method is private, it is intended for internal use only, and there will be no documentation for it in the code reference.
->@see: Reference to a function, method, or class that is heavily-relied on.
+* *@see:* Reference to a function, method, or class that is heavily-relied on.
 See the note above about inline @see tags for expected formatting.
->@global: List PHP globals that are used within the function or method, with an optional description of the global.
+* *@global:* List PHP globals that are used within the function or method, with an optional description of the global.
 If multiple globals are listed, they should be aligned by type, variable, and description, with each other as a group.
->@param: Note if the parameter is Optional before the description, and include a period at the end.
+* *@param:* Note if the parameter is Optional before the description, and include a period at the end.
 For example: Optional.
 This value does something.
 Default empty.
->@return: Should contain all possible return types, and a description for each.
+* *@return:* Should contain all possible return types, and a description for each.
 Use a period at the end.
 Note: @return void should not be used outside of the default bundled themes.

 ```php
 <?php